 The rear fingerprint scanner under the “Moto” logo makes the whole unlocking process very convenient.
-About Moto G10 Power fingerprint speed, it takes half a second to respond.
-It is quite similar to Motorola Fusion Plus and Moto G9.
+About the Moto G10 Power fingerprint speed, it takes half a second to respond.
+It is pretty similar to Motorola Fusion Plus and Moto G9.
 Whereas, face unlock is considerably faster than the fingerprint.

 If you’ll go with Aurora Grey then you will note that the fingerprint scanner tends to blend in the color.
 Last year Moto G9 had a silver ring along with the fingerprint scanner that made the scanner look big and stand out.
 This year, it is quite the opposite.

 Moto G10 Power Battery Test

 Quick Question.
 Is battery your topmost priority?
 Then this phone is going to impress you, hands down!
 6000 mAh is certainly a big battery!
 I keep an iPhone 7 as a secondary device mainly for banking and analytics, and that phone has a tiny 1960 mAh battery inside.
 So yes, 6000 mAh definitely sounds impressive.